 SYNOPSIS: After offending a powerful triad boss, young Hong Kong rebel Sid (Jaycee Chan) is sent by his father to hide out in Taiwan.
 Under the protection of Chiu (Roy Cheung) and in rural isolation, Sid encounters a group of Zen drummers, whose powerful art speaks to him.
 But to become a member of this inspiring ensemble, the cocky and selfish Sid must learn the important values of discipline and hard work.

 SYNOPSIS: Nearing the end of his life, Wang — a locally renowned street performer and wizard of the venerable art of mask magic — yearns to pass on his technique.
 But custom decrees that he can only hand down his craft to a male successor.
 Anxious to preserve his unique art, the heirless Wang buys an impoverished 8-year-old on the black market.

 DIRECTED BY: Yojiro Takita

 SYNOPSIS: Freshly unemployed, young cellist Daigo (Masahiro Motoki) has an epiphany in which he realizes he’s been heading down the wrong career path.
-Retreating to his hometown, he trains for a new professional role as a nakanshi, or one who prepares the dead for burial.
+Retreating to his hometown, he garage door broken boca raton for a new professional role as a nakanshi, or one who prepares the dead for burial.
 Tsutomu Yamazaki provides comic relief as Daigo’s eccentric mentor in director Yojiro Takita’s Oscar-winning, richly detailed — if unlikely — drama about finding your bliss.